-Lithium-ion Battery
+Lithium-Ion Battery

-is a family of rechargeable battery types in which lithium ions move from the negative electrode to the positive electrode during discharge, and back when charging.
+Family of rechargeable battery types in which lithium ions move from the negative electrode to the positive electrode during discharge, and back when charging.
 This type of battery is commonly referred to as a Li-ion battery.
 A Lithium Polymer battery is included in this attribute.